 During the launch of his new studio, Rowley was approached by the Collegial Centre for Educational Materials Development (CCDMD) to work on an innovative educational program.
 As part of a large team that included experts in cognitive psychology, educators, content developers, and programmers, Rowley led the visual and animation work that put everything together to create interactive online games designed to increase the youth graduation rate.
 His work on nearly one hundred educational projects was recognized when two of the online games won Quebec’s Education Minister Awards in 2009, allowing the initiative to gain instant recognition in the Canadian educational market.
 The project and its collateral mandates went on to last almost a decade with the same team on board.

 One client has a very special place in Rowley’s career: Kéroul.
 This non-profit organization that promotes accessible tourism and culture, immediately spoke to his creative soul.
 Since day one, Rowley knew that this collaboration would prove to be a profound, extraordinary journey and a long-term commitment.
 Working together since 2002, the experience has offered Karl the opportunity to participate, through unique graphic design challenges, in the development of a very special program promoting tourism to the disabled: The Accessible Road (now Quebec For All).
-This initiative is at the heart of Kéroul’s mission and was later rewarded by the United Nations World Tourism Organization at a gala in Vilamoura, Portugal, in June of 2011.
+This initiative is at the heart of Kéroul’s mission and was later rewarded by the Ulysses Award of the United Nations World Tourism Organization at a gala in Vilamoura, Portugal, in June of 2011.
 This proved to be a major turning point in Rowley’s career and for Kéroul as well.
 Rowley still works closely with Kéroul on many exciting projects, including the overhauled version of this award-winning platform, and to this day, he is their lead graphic designer and brand officer.